 Next is the bent-over dumbbell row for building your back by hitting your lats, traps, and rhomboids.
 Bend to 45-degrees while holding dumbbells.
 Pull the weight to your chest while exhaling.
 Then lower weight while exhaling to the starting point.
 Make sure to control the weight from start to finish of each set.

 |Bent-over dumbbell row||3-4||8-10|

 This workout program is divided into two supersets for your ease in performing all the exercises with rest in between.
 It is always better to do a warm-up before a workout to increase your flexibility.
 I prefer pushups and planks to warm up my upper body because they are bodyweight exercises that I can easily control.

 Hang on the bar while your hands are shoulder-width apart.
 Tighten your core and pull your chin up and over the bar.
 Hold this position for a second and go back to the starting point.
 The Hammer grip is a must exercise to include in a workout program for the back.
 You can feel every muscle in your back with each pull.

 This exercise is also a part of the workout one as it hits the mid-back muscles.

 ● 2B Prone Dumbbell Flye

 It can hit the upper back as well as the back of your shoulders.
 Lie on the bench with your chest down and hold the dumbbells.
 Bend your elbows and raise the weight to shoulder height.
 Then slowly go back to your starting position.

-Have you notice that every back exercise involves a pull.
+Have you noticed that every back exercise involves a pull?
 The key to any workout, including the best workout program for the back, is progressive overloads that target the specific muscle group.
 Having a strong back is part of an athletic body.
 We have mentioned two of the best workouts for the back.
 You can try these once or twice a week for a more muscular back.